 A Call to Peace features four temporary prototype monuments by artists Manuel Acevedo, Chakaia Booker, Sonya Clark, and Jamel Shabazz, who each responded to the exhibition’s central question.
 The artists’ projects respectively focused on underrepresented veterans, engaging the legacies of the Confederate statues, and addressing the relationship between public spaces and historical memory.
 The artists were invited based on their interdisciplinary approaches to monumental work and their innovative approaches to art and social justice.

 Alongside the prototype monuments, New Arts and Monument Lab opened a participatory research lab, staffed by local artists and educators, where passersby were invited to contribute their own speculative monument proposals.
-The collected responses will be added to an open database, posted on a community board in Express Newark, and shared as a report to the city in 2020.
-Every Thursday, the lab also hosted weekly “Monumental Conversations” with critical members of Newark’s community who are actively working on issues of monuments, cultural memory, and historic preservation.
-In a city with a strong artist-activist history, we saw A Call to Peace as an invitation for public participants to help redefine these complex histories and contested public spaces together.
+The collected responses will be added to an open database and posted on a community board at Express Newark.
+Every Thursday, the lab hosts weekly “Monumental Conversations” with critical members of Newark’s community who are actively working on issues of monuments, cultural memory, and historic preservation.
+In a city with a strong artist-activist history, A Call to Peace invites public participants to help redefine these complex histories and contested public spaces together.